 - Engage in the Norvic Healthcare supervision, reflective practice and well-being processes.

 - To engage in mandatory training in accordance with the requirements of the job role.

-- Engage in the Weekly Development Programme in accordance with the job role and/or additional skills or interests.
+- Engage in development programmes in accordance with the job role and/or additional skills or interests.

 - The post holder is expected to be fully conversant with the NMC Code of Conduct and associated national guidelines and abide by their guidance.